PGCE Frequently Asked Questions

 The Faculty of Education is the admitting body and is responsible for training PGCE students at Cambridge University.
 All queries regarding the courses, application process and entry requirements should be directed to the Faculty of Education.

 Do you have open days?

-The Postgraduate Open Day is held in November.
+The University's Postgraduate Open Day is held in November and prospective PGCE students are urged to visit the Faculty of Education on this day for more information about the course.
 We strongly urge that you do not attend the Undergraduate open days as they are not applicable to graduate studies.
-The PGCE/MEd Administrator, Mrs Louise Roberts, is very happy to show prospective PGCE students around the College by appointment.
+For those interested in College membership during the PGCE course, the PGCE/MEd Administrator, Mrs Louise Roberts, is very happy to show prospective students the facilities around the College by appointment.
 Louise can be contacted by telephone: 01223 747 144, or by email.